nenadmarkus/nets-and-trees/README.md

 MIT.

-Also note that this repo contains modified code initially taken from [here](https://github.com/torch/demos/tree/master/train-a-digit-classifier).
+Also note that this repo contains code modified from [here](https://github.com/torch/demos/tree/master/train-a-digit-classifier).

 ## Contact